-BUS 430X - Entity Tax and Law
+BUS 430x - Entity Tax and Law

-(4 credits) This course is a continuation of Federal Tax I and Business Law I. This course will focus on the legal and tax differences between partnerships, LLC's and the corporate business structure as well as how those differences impact management decision-making.
+This course is a continuation of Individual Income Tax and Business Law.
+This course will focus on the legal and tax differences between partnerships, LLC's and the corporate business structure as well as how those differences impact management decision-making.
 Other topics covered may include federal regulation of business, estate planning and bankruptcy.